asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

 Few hours later, the first lactation consultant taught us how to use a breast pump.
 The same one (or perhaps a second) lactation consultant watched us breast feed, and gave us tips.
 We were struggling.
 Baby was not latching, Mama did not understand how to hold the baby to maintain good alignment.
 And there was no colostrum coming from the breast yet, or at least not much (i supsect we pumped it all out - we had an intial pumping of 20 ml, but subsequent pumps barely yielded 3 mL total).
 In my opinion, we did not have a good first feeding, this lactation consultatn, if i remember correctly, essentially told us to keep practicing.

 Later on, a nurse inquired about our feeding.
 This nurse then saw we had stored pumped colostrum, and showed us how to use a syringe (looked like the same one from sweet cheeks) to feed baby!
 And how to use cotton swab stick as well.
 This helped us a lot!
 But not for long, because I believe we saw another lactation consultant shortly after (hilary! i think?), who taught us how to use SNS.
 This was another learning for us.
-She also taught us which hold to use, and how to align baby correctly for the best latch, and how to hand express in rolling wave motion.
+Gma asked her about consulting resources outside of hospital.
+She could not answer due to hospital policy, but she has "friends who say so and so resources are so and so".
+With her help, we were able to administer colostrum!
+The next lactation consultant (hilary!) focused on teaching us which hold to use, and how to align baby correctly for the best latch, and how to hand express in rolling wave motion.
 She also taught us to use teacup, instead of sandwhich since baby is small.
-With her assistance, we were able to adminster colostrum!
+Once again, with nurse assistance, baby got lots of colostrum!

-Yet, when we tried without her, we failed miserably.
+Yet, when we tried without lactation support, we failed miserably.
 Too much to learn while sleep deprived, and baby squirms around too much.

 We were doing our best, but we knew we couldn't keep this up.
 Baby was barely getting the recommended volume, but every day the volume increases by 10 mL!! (we started with 5 mL).